kaul-vineet/C2ToOmnichannelCopilotSSO/README.md

 6. Rename the file `public.key` and save the file in `/keys` project folder.

+#### D365 Omnichannel:

-7. Open browser and type in URL `https://<Default domain>/publickey`.
+ 1. Open browser and type in URL `https://<Default domain>/publickey`.
 The browser should display public key definition.

 <p  align="center">
 <img  src="/images/PublicKey.png"  alt="Open browser and type in URL `https://<Default domain>/publickey`.
 The browser should display public key definition."  width="800px">
 <br>
 </p>

-#### D365 Omnichannel:

- 1. Create a chat authentication setting record in the D365 Admin App.
+ 2. Create a chat authentication setting record in the D365 Admin App.
      1. In the site map of Copilot Service admin center, select **Customer Settings**.

      2. In the **Authentication settings** section, select **Manage**.